 \section{Abstract}

 Corresponding to any $(m-1)$-tuple of semi-spectral measures on the unit circle, a weighted Dirichlet-type space is introduced and studied.
-We prove that the operator of multiplication by the coordinate function on these weighted Dirichlet-type spaces acts as an analytic $m$-isometry and satisfies a certain set of operator inequalities.
-Moreover, it is shown that an analytic $m$-isometry which satisfies this set of operator inequalities can be represented as an operator of multiplication by the coordinate function on a weighted Dirichlet-type space induced from an $(m-1)$-tuple of semi-spectral measures on the unit circle.
-This extends a result of Richter as well as of Olofsson on the class of analytic $2$-isometries.
+We prove that every analytic $m$-isometry which satisfies a certain set of operator inequalities can be represented as the operator of multiplication by the coordinate function on such a weighted Dirichlet-type space.
+This extends a result of Richter as well as of Olofsson on analytic $2$-isometries.
 We also prove that all left invertible $m$-concave operators satisfying the aforementioned operator inequalities admit a Wold-type decomposition.
-This result serves as a key ingredient to our model theorem and also generalizes a result of Shimorin on a class of $3$-concave operators.
+This result serves as a key ingredient in our model theorem and it also generalizes a result of Shimorin on a class of $3$-concave operators.